-“It is our priority that your son feels safe, known and valued at Forest Hill School.
-Our core values and motto, ‘Aspiring to Excellence Together’, set the tone for all aspects of the school and your son will succeed not only academically but in all aspects of the school.”
-Mr Sullivan, Headteacher
+“It is our priority that students feel safe, known and valued at Forest Hill School.
+Our core values and motto, ‘Aspiring to Excellence Together’, set the tone for all aspects of the school and your son will not only succeed academically but will develop as a whole person. ”

 Mr Sullivan, Headteacher